spruceid/siwe/README.md

 Our TypeScript library for Sign-In with Ethereum has not yet undergone a formal security audit.
 We welcome continued feedback on the usability, architecture, and security of this implementation.

+## Mono Repo Install and Build
+Run `npm install` to install dependencies, then `npm bootstrap` to link the dependencies in their respective packages.
+Afteward run `npm run build` to build the library.
+Development can occur on the `package/*` level with tests being run on each package itself.